 The initial agreement calls for the three intranasal adjuvants to be used in combination with our antigen vaccine candidate as part of the preclinical immunological evaluation of Terra CoV-2, for the prevention of coronavirus disease caused by infection with SARS-CoV-2 virus.
 The information generated from the studies employing the new intranasal vaccine candidate would potentially support the U.S. Food and Drug Administration Investigational New Drug application and an application to Health Canada to initiate clinical trials.
 The agreement allows for the future collaboration regarding the intranasal delivery of vaccine during clinical development with the opportunity to enter into a commercial agreement upon regulatory approval of the intranasal vaccine.

 In July of 2021, we entered into a licensing agreement with the NRC that will enable us to pursue the rapid development of next-generation vaccines against the SARS-CoV-2 virus and its variants.
-The NRC technologies, in combination with the NIH elements found in our Terra CoV-2 vaccine, provide us with a platform that can generate cell lines for high-yield production of spike protein antigens for existing and emerging variants of concern.
+The NRC technologies, in combination with the NIH elements found in our NT-CoV-2 candidate, provide us with a platform that can generate cell lines for high-yield production of spike protein antigens for existing and emerging variants of concern.
 This platform should allow production of cell lines within six to eight weeks of spike gene sequence availability, compared with six to nine months for traditional production of such cell lines.
-The NRC technologies, developed with support from the NRC’s Pandemic Response Challenge Program, will expedite the evaluation of SARS-CoV-2 antigen candidates in preclinical and clinical studies.
+The NRC technologies, developed with support from the NRC’s Pandemic Response Challenge Program, are expected to expedite the evaluation of SARS-CoV-2 antigen candidates in preclinical and clinical studies.